Redhouse Yacht Club: History

 The club began in 1904 when a group of yachtsmen met under the leadership of Mr. R.P.
 Jones, at the Zwartkops Rowing Club in the Village of Redhouse, South Africa.
 Three types of boats were featured in the first race under Club colors: five-ton, three-ton, and two-ton though, by contrast, today's popular raceboats such as Lasers and Optimist are limited by a minimum weight of 55 and 35 kilograms respectively.

 A National Regatta was held at Redhouse in celebration of the club's 50th Anniversary of the Club in 1954 and the Centenary Regatta took place fifty years later in October 2004.

 In the nineteen-seventies, the Mirror class became popular with more women and children becoming involved while junior sailing was boosted by the appearance of the Optimist single-handed dinghy, which has since served as the club's training boat.
 By 1975, the single-handed Laser had made its appearance at RYC and now dominates the fleet, in part since it is an Olympic class.

-During the mid-1990s, Redhouse Yacht produced some of the top Optimist yachtsman, achieving exceptional results Nationally and Internationally.
+During the mid-1990s, Redhouse Yacht produced several successful Optimist sailors who recorded strong results in national and international competitions.

 The club's facilities were damaged by a major flooding of the river in August 2006.